Know your audience: specializing grounded language models with listener subtraction: Related work

 \section{Related work}

-\textbf{Dixit}. \citet{dixitchallenge} propose Dixit as a grand challenge for AI.
-Their paper discusses the full game of Dixit and the various interesting subproblems that would need to be solved (but does not attempt to solve them).
+\textbf{Dixit}. \citet{dixitchallenge} discuss the full game of Dixit as a grand challenge for AI and posit the various interesting subproblems that would need to be solved (but do not attempt to solve them).
 Here, we focus on addressing the ``Find a Phrase'' subproblem---how the speaker should choose a phrase such that some but not all listeners correctly identify the image.

 \textbf{Adapting (grounded) language models}.
-A large body of prior work focuses on adapting large pretrained language models \cite{lora, ziegler2020, gpt3, frozenFSL} to various tasks.
-Our work is similar in its focus on natural language specialization, but differs in that we do not use any supervised data.
-In that sense, our work is more similar to approaches to tuning pretrained models with reinforcement learning \cite{stiennon2020learning,ouyang2022training}.
+A large body of prior work focuses on adapting large pretrained language models \citep{lora, ziegler2020, gpt3, frozenFSL} to various tasks.
+Our work also focuses on natural language specialization, but differs in that we use no supervised data.
+In that sense, our work is more similar to approaches that fine-tune pretrained models with reinforcement learning \citep{stiennon2020learning,ouyang2022training}.
 Unlike those works, we focus on grounded communication.
-With respect to grounding, we take inspiration from the approach of prefix tuning \cite{prefixtuning} and use an image-to-prefix encoder to condition a pretrained language model on images, as in \citet{frozenFSL}.
-These models can adapt their language via prompting \cite{gpt3}; this approach is common in the low data regime, so we include it as a baseline.
+With respect to grounding, we take inspiration from prefix tuning \citep{prefixtuning} and use an image-to-prefix encoder to condition a pretrained language model on images, as in \citet{frozenFSL}.
+These models can adapt their language via prompting \citep{gpt3}, which we consider as a baseline for our approach.

+\textbf{Pragmatics through model interactions}.
+Work in cognitive science has explored how pragmatic inferences can be explained as reasoning over simpler speaker and listener models \citep{frank2012predicting}.
+This perspective aims to explain human pragmatic references in grounded reference games and can help train models that give and follow instructions \citep{fried-etal-2018-unified} or help train listener models that adapt to individual human speakers \citep{hawkins-etal-2020-continual}.
+Our work is related to this framework, but differs in that the \textit{speaker model} is adapted to use \textit{differences between multiple listeners}.